How To Create Beautiful Organic Essential Oil Scent Blends For Natural Soy Candles

 Experiment and have fun… there’s no rules.

-It sometimes takes many attempts to perfect a scent blend.
+It sometimes takes many attempts to perfect an essential oil scent blend for candles.
 Don’t be disappointed if you don’t get it right first time.
 Have fun.
 This is a journey and you’ll probably make some average blends along the way.
 That’s OK.
 With every good or not so good experiment you’ll learn and that makes you better at creating and blending amazing scents.

 Let’s us know how you go.
 We’d love to here about your successes and help with your challenges.